sal55/langs/c3notes.md

     ....
     elseswitch....

 So at the 'else' point, you can switch to any of the three forms.
-All to save some indentation.
+All to save some indentation and nesting.

 Less crazy, but also used a lot, are looping versions of case and switch, called docase and doswitch.

 #### Generic modules

 Possibly that idea belongs in this crazy section.
-But in case in requires a better example of exactly how it would be used.
+But in any case it requires a better example of exactly how it would be used.
 And what does it emulate, if anything: classes, templates?

 ### Enums

 You have .min and .max, which looks interesting.
 However, isn't there a danger of an assumption that the set of enums will be consecutive between .min and .max values, or that people may try and iterate between those?

 Because it seems enums can still be arbitrary sets of values: {a = 64, b=64, c=a-1, d=3}.
-Here min/max will be 3/64, with one itermediate value of 63, and two values sharing 64.
+Here min/max will be 3/64, with one intermediate value of 63, and two values sharing 64.

-The naming also suggests that the enums can be used in normal arithmetic.
+The naming also suggests that the enums can be used in normal arithmetic and that the ordering is important.

 (M doesn't do much with basic enums (except enums names can refer to each other in any order), but it introduces a 'tabledata' feature which can define enums as well as parallel sets of data.
 Different enough from enums that I won't go into it further.)